brandazzle/movement-ontology/Document Notes/Elder 2004.md

 Notes on [[Elder (2004) Real Natures.pdf]].

 This was the first book I read that connects to the original sound-ontological line of research, discovered at the end of a quick chain of philosophical research on what an "artifact" was, which began after encountering the term in Sound Studies.

+Effectively refutes most forms of conventionalism, then presents a model for what types of artifacts might be reasonably included in an ontology which includes everyday-sized objects.
+This model of "copied kinds" is particularly interesting because the examples Elder uses include non-human artifacts (stickleback mating dances) and performances (a rain dance).
+This model cannot account for individual musical works, but can account for e.g. the institution of concert performance, making it particularly interesting to this project.